MyNixOS website logo

 surveydown

-surveydown is a flexible, open-source platform for making surveys with R, Quarto, Shiny, and Supabase.
+surveydown is an open-source, markdown-based platform for programmable and reproducible Surveys using R, Quarto, Shiny, and PostgreSQL databases like Supabase.

 image showing the three technologies used in the surveydown platform along with their logos: quarto (for designing surveys), shiny (for rendering the survey), and supabase (for storing data)